"Can't we all just get along?"

 “Some of these successful hedge-fund managers experience the intoxicating combination of absolute control and unlimited wealth. (...)
 They feel they can do whatever they want in their personal life.”

 In my experience this control factor can apply to the mega-rich as well as the ordinary person.
 It is not only billionaire businessmen trying to control their wives but regular businessmen trying to control their wives.
-As I noted in this blog before,
+As I noted before,

 We all know the common line: A supporting spouse has a duty to continue to support the other spouse and children commensurate with the standard of living that the family enjoyed during the marriage.